aetperf/aetperf.github.io/_posts/2023-12-11-A-Transit-graph-for-static-macro-assignment.md

   <img width="800" src="/img/2023-12-11_01/208089273-6ab4c267-7591-4f77-a1c1-88d072927061.jpg" alt="208089273-6ab4c267-7591-4f77-a1c1-88d072927061">
 </p>

 Connectors that connect *od* to *stop* nodes allow passengers to access the network, while connectors in the opposite direction allow them to egress.
-Walking nodes/links may be used to connect stops from distant stations.
+Walking nodes/links may also be used to connect stops from distant stations.

 ### Link attributes

-Here is a table that summarize the link characteristics/attributes depending on the link types:
+The table below summarizes link characteristics and attributes based on link types:

 | link type | from node type | to node type | cost | frequency |
 |-----------|----------------|--------------|------|-----------|